Gluten Free Products

 Only Oats Oatmeal

 This the brand you'll find in my pantry for eating as a hot cereal and for baking.
 It's a Canadian gluten free product and they have several varieties including, quick cook, steel cut and some baking mixes.
 They are available at major supermarket chains as well as Bulk Barn.
-They can also be ordered through the website or
+They can also be ordered through the website or on amazon.

 Bob's Red Mill